Updated: May 8

-The usual reasons of opportunity cost are the traded time frame, the frequency of play and the depth of playbook.
-Every trader has the same time window to squeeze the opportunities out of market, but every trader has different set of patterns they trade, different trading TF (some high H4, some low such as M1) and every trader is able to input different hours into watching markets every day.
-This all creates vast area of opportunity costs that arise from those differences.
+The key variables used to define opportunity cost are the traded time frame, the frequency of plays, and the size of the playbook.
+Every trader has the same time window to squeeze the opportunities out of the market.
+Still, every trader has a different set of patterns they trade, different trading time frames (some trade high time frames such as hourly, and some low time frames such as minute, intraday), and every trader can input different hours into watching markets every day (some are full time traders and some are part time).
+This all creates a vast area of opportunity costs that arise from those differences.

-To sump it up, opportunity cost in trading is created by:
+To sum it up, the opportunity cost in trading is created by:

 -traded time frame

 -full-time trading or part-time (the amount of time/hours that trader can input into trading each day)

 -number of markets traded

 -random chance of pattern appearance at that month (some months have higher spawn rate, some smaller)

 -efficiency of traders watch-listing and asset tracking through the day